melissawm/acquire-docs/docs/PythonAPI.md

         """Checks if two DeviceKind objects are not equal."""
 ```

-- `Camera`: Class variable of `DeviceKind` that defines the cameras supported by the system.
+- `Camera`: Enum-type class variable of `DeviceKind` that defines the cameras supported by the system.

-- `NONE`: Class variable of `DeviceKind` that is set to None if no device of the specified kind is available.
+- `NONE`: Enum-type class variable of `DeviceKind` that is set to None if no device of the specified kind is available.

-- `Signals`: Class variable of `DeviceKind` that defines the signals supported by the system.
+- `Signals`: Enum-type class variable of `DeviceKind` that defines the signals supported by the system.

-- `StageAxis`: Class variable of `DeviceKind` that defines the stage axes supported by the system.
+- `StageAxis`: Enum-type class variable of `DeviceKind` that defines the stage axes supported by the system.

-- `Storage`: Class variable of `DeviceKind` that defines the storage supported by the system.
+- `Storage`: Enum-type class variable of `DeviceKind` that defines the storage supported by the system.

 ## Class `DeviceManager`